0422 428 584

 United Kingdom

-Multiple states have introduced similar legislation, though federal implementation remains challenging.
-California’s California Age-Appropriate Design Code Act shares similar objectives.
+Multiple US states have introduced similar legislation, though federal implementation remains stuck.
+California’s Age-Appropriate Design Code Act has overlapping objectives.
+Canada’s Digital Charter Implementation Act includes youth protection provisions, with Australia cited as a reference framework.

 • Campaign performance baselines